AndyNew2/hacs-idm-hpweb/README.md

 The integration now appears like any other Home Assistant integration.
 To set it up, follow these steps:

 1. In the HA UI go to "Settings" -> "Devices & Services", click "+ Add Integration" in the bottom right corner, and search for "iDM Heatpump Web".
+(Or use linke above.)
 2. Make sure the heat pump is configured correctly (see below), then fill out the necessary details in the setup form.
 See Configuration using Config Flow below for more details.

 ### Manual Installation

 Just create on your HA installation a subdir in homeassistant/custom_components
-1. A subdir called idm_hpweb
+1. A further subdir called idm_hpweb
-2. Copy all files from here to that directory including subfolders like translations (probably the only one)
+2. Copy all files from here to that directory including subfolders like translations
 3. Restart Home Assistant
 4. Go to devices, search now for idm_hpweb or "iDM Heatpump Web" device and follow the config flow, see next section